 If you use an iTunes Card, iTunes Store Gift Certificate, or Allowance Account for a transaction, the amount is deducted at the time of your transaction.

-- If your gift certificate, prepaid card, or allowance credit is less than the total cost of the purchase, the payment method that you have on file is billed for the remaining balance.
+When you make a purchase, content credits are used first, as long as the value of the item that you're buying is less than or equal to the value of the credits.
+Any gift certificate, prepaid card, or allowance credits are used next.
+If your gift certificate, prepaid card, or allowance credit is less than the total cost of the purchase, the payment method that you have on file is billed for the remaining balance.

 About Family Sharing purchases